RungeZhai/TouchIDIssue/README.md

     ...
 });

-The issue happens when you change current view controller or window in the reply block of evaluatePolicy:localizedReason:reply:.
+The issue happens when you use Touch ID immediately after the app starts and change current view controller or window in the reply block of evaluatePolicy:localizedReason:reply:.